 As the name suggests, Five9 has a 99.999% uptime guarantee, which is slightly lower than what’s available for Enterprise Plan subscribers.

-However, Five9 offers a much more intuitive user interface than Talkdesk, along with more advanced outbound calling features like four automated Dialing Modes, disposition timers, and outgoing call prioritization.
+However, Five9 offers a much cleaner user interface than Talkdesk, along with more advanced outbound calling features like four automated Dialing Modes, disposition timers, and outgoing call prioritization.

 Five9 has a simple pricing strategy for both month-to-month or annual plans starting at $100.00/agent per month.
 With Five9, there are no long-term contracts, and pricing is based on the number of seats in your business.